 Heading north out of Kildale you will cross the Esk Valley rail line.
 This is one of the few surviving “country” lines.

 Before long the views open out on Easby Moor.
 Unmissable here is Captain Cook’s Monument, a large obelisk erected to his memory in 1827.
 From here Roseberry Topping comes into sight.
 This is one of the North York Moors most famous landmarks, standing isolated from the rest of the Cleveland Hills.
 Its shape gives it its nickname as “Yorkshire’s Matterhorn” and the reward for reaching its 320m (1050 feet) summit is a panorama of outstanding views.

-Nearby Great Ayton is worth a detour, with the newly revitalised and very informative Captain Cook Schoolroom Museum.
+Nearby Great Ayton is worth a detour, with the informative Captain Cook Schoolroom Museum.

 Heading east you enter Guisborough Woods.
 The longest stretch of forestry on the Cleveland Way, it offers glimpses of the plain below with excellent views over Guisborough from Highcliff Nab.
-Just off the Cleveland Way at the foot of the Woods lies the Guisborough Branch Walkway and Visitor Centre.
-The Fox and Hounds Pub at Slapewath offers sustenance before the final stretch through Skelton and the delightful Saltburn Woods, before reaching the sea at Saltburn.
+Just off the Cleveland Way at the foot of the woods lies the Guisborough Branch Walkway and Visitor Centre.
+The Fox and Hounds Pub/ Chase Eatery at Slapewath offers sustenance before the final stretch through Skelton and the delightful Saltburn Woods, before reaching the sea at Saltburn.